Smiling-Dwarf/otp_recover_secret/README.md

 Acknowledgment
 --------------

-A big "thank you" to "Alexander Bakker":https://alexbakker.me/post/parsing-google-auth-export-qr-code.html from project "Aegis Authenticator":https://github.com/beemdevelopment/Aegis/ to have find a correct proto file for Google Authenticator QRCode.
+A big "thank you" to [Alexander Bakker](https://alexbakker.me/post/parsing-google-auth-export-qr-code.html) from project [Aegis Authenticator](https://github.com/beemdevelopment/Aegis) to have find a correct proto file for Google Authenticator QRCode.